josejhkim/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to delete a table.
 2. User provides the table ID.
-3. System verifies the table exists.
+3. WeddingHero checks if the table exists.
-4. System removes the table from the wedding layout.
+4. WeddingHero deletes the table from the layout.
-5. System confirms that the table has been deleted.
+5. WeddingHero confirms that the table has been deleted.
 Use case ends.

 **Extensions:**